 FP Markets’ award-winning support service can be contacted through a live chat feature at the site.
 They have a couple of phone numbers available too: one for Australian clients (1300 376 233) and one for those residing abroad (+61 (0)2 8252 6800).
 The support email is [email protected]

 The main company offices are located at Level 5, Exchange House, 10 Bridge St, Sydney, NSW, 2000.
-Offices are maintained in Beijing and Shanghai too, each with their own contact phone numbers.
+An office is also maintained in Beijing, with its own contact phone number.
 The Asia-Pacific focused nature of the operation is undeniable.

 FP Markets Products and Asset Selection